Andyluchina/Citation_Intent_Classification/README.md

 screen -S model
 python3 train.py

+# Inference
 To run inference on the test set of the acl dataset run python3 bert_test.py

 this will run inference on acl test set

+# Using `screen`
+Purpose of this section: To avoid losing progress when you accidentally leave Cloud Shell
 ```
 To resume the session:
 screen -r model